-This course is available as an option to third science students, and builds on knowledge gained in First and Second Science.
+This course is available as a Third Science Single Subject General option and builds on knowledge gained in First and Second Science.
 It focuses on scientific and legal principles related to Health and Safety in the workplace.
-It is part of a co-ordinated multidisciplinary training programme aimed at meeting the academic competency requirements of the Safety, Health and Welfare at Work Act, 1989.
+It is part of a co-ordinated multidisciplinary training programme aimed at meeting the academic competency requirements of the Safety, Health and Welfare legislation.
 In addition to project work, and individual work placements, the course includes the following units of study: